 September 7, 2017

-Throughout the semester, five symposia, exhibits and other special events will address the future of everything — from the climate to this nation’s democracy.
+LSA is looking to the future with its fall 2017 theme semester, Michigan Horizons.
+Five symposia, exhibits and other special events will address the future of everything — from the climate to this nation’s democracy.

 The final LSA theme semester symposium — “1967: Shock Waves — The Detroit Rebellion and its Reverberations” — will focus on the events of that pivotal year and their effect on U-M and the nation.